HMS97/gpugo/README.md

 python train_proposed.py --model resnet50  --Augmentation False
 ```

-You're going to execute these tasks parallelly.
+You're going to execute these tasks in parallel.
 ```sh
 #This method will run several tasks at the same time.
 #Make sure your script is under right conda environment